-This easy Chicken Broccoli Rice Casserole is filled with juicy chunks of chicken breast, broccoli, and tender rice all smothered in a cheesy, luscious, homemade cream sauce.
-Topped with cheese and crushed buttery crackers, enjoy this kid-friendly Broccoli Rice Casserole Recipe for your next easy weeknight meal.
+Chicken Broccoli Rice Casserole filled with juicy chicken breast, broccoli, and tender rice all smothered in a cheesy, luscious, homemade cream sauce.
+Topped with cheese and crushed buttery crackers, enjoy this family-friendly Broccoli Rice Casserole Recipe for your next easy weeknight meal.

 Chicken Broccoli Rice Casserole